Halifax Fringe Festival call for performances!

-The 33rd annual Halifax Fringe Festival has opened online applications and will be accepting applications until March 31 2023.
+The 33rd annual Halifax Fringe Festival will be accepting applications until March 31 2023.

 The Halifax Fringe Festival is the largest performing arts festival east of Montreal running for 11 days with over 60+ shows and 350 performances.
 The festival is excited to announce its return back to Neptune Theatre’s Scotiabank Studio Stage and Bus Stop Theatre, and will run from August 31 2023 - September 10 2023.